 Sandy beaches are obviously a major attraction

 The most unadventurous tourist may be content with the resort they are in, the hotel, the hotel pool and the local beach.
-But most (I hope) will want to get out and explore, at least to visit other towns and beaches, but also to see what else this island has to offer.
-And one good thing about an island such as Lanzarote, is that it is easy to find a means of transport.
+But most I hope will want to get out and explore, at least to visit other towns and beaches, but also to see what else this island has to offer.
+And one good thing about an island such as Lanzarote, is that it is easy to find a suitable means of transport.

 One method is by bus.
 'Arrecife Bus' is the operating company, and this is the cheapest way to get around.
-The routes take all the major resorts and larger inland towns.
-Discount Bus passes can be obtained to reduce the price if several journeys are planned.
+The routes take in all the major resorts and larger inland towns.
+Discount bus passes can be obtained to reduce the price if several journeys are planned.

-Taxis can also be used, but may be an expensive if convenient option for anything more than local use.
+Taxis can also be used, but may be an expensive albeit convenient option for anything more than local use.

 Ferry boats are an enjoyable way of getting out to the neighbouring islands such as Fuerteventura to the south, and La Graciosa to the north of Lanzarote.

 Cycling seems to be seriously popular among some who visit Lanzarote, though one could argue this constitutes a hobby more than a mode of transport.
 A lot of visitors use cycles to traverse the island and explore the remoter spots - certainly a leisurely scenic way to get around.

 Most of the hotels and resorts offer coach excursions to all the major attractions in Lanzarote, including full island tours, and a lot will take advantage of these.